Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: Introduction

 The paper is organized as follows: Section \ref{sec:Model} is dedicated to the presentation of our microscopic model Hamiltonian of a disordered chain of dipoles coupled to a cuboidal photonic cavity.
 In Sec.~\ref{sec:Spectrum}, we study the localization properties of the system from an eigenspectrum analysis, both in the case of ordered and disordered chains, where we discuss the mixing between dipolar and photonic degrees of freedom induced by the interplay between strong light-matter coupling and disorder.
 In Sec.~\ref{sec:Transport}, we study the transport along the chain in a driven-dissipative scenario, considering both lossy dipoles and lossy cavity mirrors.
 We first study the effects of strong coupling in an ordered chain, and then the interplay between disorder and cavity-enhanced transport in a disordered chain.
 Finally, we summarize our results and draw conclusions in Sec.~\ref{sec:Conclusion}.

 In Appendix \ref{sec:Diagonalization} we reproduce for the sake of self-containedness results for the case of an ordered chain \cite{Downing2021}, while in Appendix \ref{sec:RWA} we discuss some approximations adopted in our model.
-In Appendixes \ref{sec:Level spacing}, \ref{sec:Stationary transport details}, \ref{sec:Cavity losses}, and \ref{sec:Absorption}, we complement the discussion of the main text by studying the effects of the system size, giving technial details of our transport simulations, investigating the influence of cavity losses, and presenting absorption spectra obtained from transport calculations, respectively.
+In Appendixes \ref{sec:multifractality}, \ref{sec:Stationary transport details}, \ref{sec:Cavity losses}, and \ref{sec:Absorption}, we complement the discussion of the main text by studying the precise nature of the semilocalized eigenstates when increasing the system size, giving technical details of our transport simulations, investigating the influence of cavity losses, and presenting absorption spectra obtained from transport calculations, respectively.